andy23512/diigo-wrapper/README.md

 # diigo-wrapper
-A diigo electron app that mainly can randomly choose out unread link.
+A diigo electron app that can randomly choose out an link in current category.

 ## Setup
 ```